mrsmit20/needleworkpatterns_finalproject/pages/about.md

 ## About the Collection

+This is a quick pulled together project to mess around with GitHub and figureing out how it works out without the feear of utterly ruining something important.
+So showing off some old pattern books I own.

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata